Passionate about health and wellness? HealthWorks is a student peer education and outreach program that promotes health at University Park.

 - Required Training

 Training consists of a mandatory three-credit class that addresses health behavior theory, health promotion strategies, and health issues relevant to the college population.
-Health topics include alcohol and other drugs, nutrition, physical activity, sexual health, sleep, stress, and financial literacy.
+Health topics include alcohol and other drugs, nutrition, physical activity, sexual health, sleep, and stress.
 There will be two separate training classes for each group of peer educators.
 The classes will be offered through the Department of Biobehavioral Health during the fall semester.
 No prerequisite is required.

 - Academic Credit